 “Close the store.
 Don’t worry about the register.
 If you need some cash, take it.
 Just leave and lock the door.
 We’ll talk when you get home.”

-When I got home, I grabbed a bottle of Tanqueray from the freezer and then knocked on the door across the hall.
+Home, I grabbed a bottle of Tanqueray from the freezer and then knocked on the door across the hall.

 Joseph R Manganello and I had a couple of gin and tonics as we watched the robbery unfold on WCBS TV.
 We called out for Chinese delivery from Hunan 79.
 We learned of the complexity of the event, the strange personalities involved, and more about that someone named John Wojtowicz who was apparently the “mastermind” of the heist.
 For the first time we heard that the robbery of the Chase Manhattan bank branch on the corner of East Third Street and Avenue P in Gravesend, Brooklyn was to fund the sex reassignment operation of Wojtowicz’s wife, Ernest Aron.
-According to CBS, Naturile’s share was to finance his two sisters’ removal from foster care and separation from their mother, who drank heavily, was abusive, and had neglected all three of her children for years.
+According to CBS, Naturile’s share was to finance his two sisters’ removal from foster care and separation from their mother, who—they reported—drank heavily, was abusive, and had neglected all three of her children for years.